kumarpriyank10100/kumarpriyank10100/README.md

 ## 🚀 About Me

-🔬 Pre final-year undergraduate passionate about **solving real-world problems with data** 🧠 Exploring technologies in **Data Analytics**, **BI Tools**, and **Web Development**
+🔬 Final-year undergraduate passionate about **solving real-world problems with data**
+🧠 Exploring technologies in **Data Analytics**, **BI Tools**, and **Web Development**
 🧪 Curious about innovations in **sustainability**, **chemical processing**, and **education tech**
 🌱 Always learning and evolving with the community!

 ---

 ## 🎯 Currently Focusing On